ionic-team/ionic-site/docs/v2/api/decorators/App/index.md

 <td>
-any providers for your app
+any providers for your app.
 </td>
 </tr>